euroargodev/VirtualFleet/docs/examples.md

 ## Real vs virtual floats comparison

-Floats deployed in 2019 near Bermuda:
+Simulation of floats deployed in 2019 near Bermuda (plain lines are the virtual floats, dashed lines the real ones).
+Using the Virtual Fleet software, we do not expect every single virtual float trajectories to be similar to the real ones, but we rather expect a long term regional sampling consistent with reality.
+Sampling metrics are being developped to assess that automatically with the software.

 ![](img/NA_real.png)

-## Float cycle representation in the simulation can be tweaked
+## 3D float cycle representation

 ![](img/Basic_argo_cycle.png)